Singh Sabha movement: Akali movement

 In the early decades of the 20th century, the Tat Khalsa, through the Akali movement, also contributed to two major legal victories, the 1909 Anand Marriage Act, and the Sikh gurdwaras Act, 1925, which re-established direct Khalsa control of the major historical gurdwaras, previously run by British-supported mahants and pujaris, or Hindu priests, and their rites.
 The reestablishment of Sikh control of gurdwaras, after the non-violent Akali Movement, also known as the gurdwara Reform Movement, was touched off in 1920 following General Reginald Dyer’s invited visit to the Golden Temple failed to pacify the Sikhs.
 The Akali Movement, lasting from 1920 to 1925, culminated in the transfer of gurdwara control to the Shiromani gurdwara Parbandhak Committee (SGPC); the Akali Movement is the forerunner of the modern Akali Dal political party.
 In 1919, the internal disagreements led some Sikh leaders to form the Central Sikh League, while in 1920 the Shiromani gurdwara Prabandhak Committee, or SGPC, emerged for the same reasons.

 In 1932, a general meeting of the Sikhs formed the Khalsa Darbar as an attempt to form a united front triggered by the colonial British government's Communal Award of seats to the Punjab Legislative Council.
 The Central Sikh League formed in 1919 merged into the Khalsa Darbar.
 However, in 1937, the Sikhs split into Shiromani Akali Dal and Congressite Sikhs.
 The Singh Sabhas of the late 19th-century were overwhelmed by these organisations as Britain attempted to gain Indian soldiers for their World War II efforts and from the dynamics of religion-based political partition of the Indian subcontinent in the final decades of colonial rule.
-The SGPC, as a democratic institution, has represents the majority opinion of Sikhs, and is the authoritative voice of the Sikhs.
+The SGPC, as a democratic institution, has represented the majority opinion of Sikhs, and is the authoritative voice of the Sikhs.